 Ob-Gyn vs. Midwife what is the right choice for you?
 I will help you to decide by asking you the following questions:

 Ob-Gyn’s (Obstetrician/Gynecologist) tend to have busier schedules since they are fully trained surgeons who can treat pregnant women and even perform needed surgery on them.
 You may find that it’s a bit more challenging to make an appointment with an Ob-Gyn office.
-However, most Ob-Gyn’s still have good bedside manners and you will be in great care regardless.
+However, most Ob-Gyn’s have good bedside manners and you will be in great care regardless of their busy schedule.
 A good Ob-Gyn will make sure all questions are answered and wishes are heard.
 Most offices have a sonogram technician and a laboratory in the same office or in the same building, which will be very convenient for you.
 You don’t want to travel halfway across town only to get your blood drawn.

 Are you encountering a difficult pregnancy?
 Maybe you are over 35yrs?
 Did you suddenly face a complication and need special care?

 Ob-Gyn’s are trained medical professionals who can help you through the most difficult pregnancy and even perform needed surgery on you or your unborn child.
 They are trained to treat most conditions you may encounter such as pregnancy diabetes.
-In some cases, a specialist has to be consulted for your case and Ob-Gyn’s can make a good recommendation to you.
+In some cases, a specialist has to be consulted for your case and Ob-Gyn’s are able to make a good recommendation for your case.

 Lack of training